 Wireless access is available for NBTS students.
 Access the network by using the NBTS student network.
-Then enter the password by using your NBTS student ID number preceded by a 0.
+Then enter the password, which is normally your NBTS student ID number preceded by a 0.
 Guest logons may be available for those conducting theological research.
 Please see the Circulation Desk for a logon passcode.